 Increasingly there has been a call to look beyond climate mitigation and adaptation to longer term systems transformation to secure a safe and just path that ensures planetary health and human well-being.
 Efforts to reshape social and economic systems and strengthen resilience are gaining traction, with growing support for a 'just transition' to low-carbon, sustainable economies that ensures ‘no one is left behind,’ especially those facing multiple forms of discrimination based on sex, income, age, race, gender, or gender identity.
 A fundamental part of this just transition involves tackling the root causes of inequalities and inequities, which includes patriarchy, centering gender equality and women’s empowerment.
 So, what does a gender-just transition mean for health systems in Africa amid the challenges posed by the climate crisis?

-This webinar brings together a multidisciplinary panel to explore what a gender-just transition means and looks like for health systems in Africa.
+This webinar brought together a multidisciplinary panel to explore what a gender-just transition means and looks like for health systems in Africa.
 Panelists bring perspectives from health policymaking, human resources for health, and health economy to discuss what steps can be taken to begin working towards a gender-just transition in the health sector.

 Session Objectives: